- The traveler will incur and report actual travel expenses in a responsible and ethical manner.

 - The traveler must be at least 40 miles from the headquarter location or home, whichever is closer, to be reimbursed for an overnight stay, unless the stay is required to meet a business need (i.e., an event coordinator must be onsite for late night / early morning set-up).

-- Receipt must be itemized (room, tax, service, and any other charges listed separately).
+- The receipt must be itemized (room, tax, service, and any other charges listed separately).

 Travel Packages / Bundled Reservations